Recumbent Lioness

 Drawings

-Untitled (bleed-through of previous page, left page); Untitled (sketch of Icarus with color transfer, right page)
+Untitled (bleed-through of previous page with page number, left page); Untitled (designs for "Flying Flower," right page)

 20th centuryGerman